I2DHumboldt/proxy-API-Ceiba/README.md

 # proxy-API-Ceiba

-Proxy user data access for the Ceiba's data-portal API
+Proxy user data access for the Ceiba's data-portal API.
+It includes a login app based on the list of users provided by the Ceiba's IPT.

 # Setup
 ```